elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 This is preferably done on the 'IT support' page.
 In this way the tag visible on the tagged pages will link to the 'IT support', interlinking everything.

-### Supported tags
+### Supported page tags

-To only allow a curated list of tags, make sure that you find the tags in the `tags.yaml` file in the `_data` repository.
+We only allow tags that are linked to a page.
+To find out what the tag is of a page, please check its metadata attribute `page_tag` at the top of the markdown file.

 ## Using the tool/resource list